sanderdlm/mono/README.md

 You can find a bunch of great PSR-15 compatible middlewares already written in the [middlewares/psr15-middlewares](https://github.com/middlewares/psr15-middlewares) project.
 These can be plugged into Mono and used straight away.
 ## 4. Templating

-Mono comes with Twig out-of-the-box.
 If you want to use Twig, you have to pass the path to your templates folder in the Mono constructor.

 Afterward, you can use the `render()` method on your Mono object to render a Twig template from that folder.